 – by carrying out studies without limit of frequency range and adopting recommendations on radiocommunication matters.

-A1.1.2 The Radiocommunication Sector works through World and Regional Radiocommunication Conferences, the Radio Regulations Board, Radiocommunication Assemblies, Radiocommunication Study Groups, the Radiocommunication Advisory Group, other groups and the Radiocommunication Bureau, headed by the elected Director.
-This Resolution deals with the Radiocommunication Assembly, the Radiocommunication Study Groups, the Radiocommunication Advisory Group and other groups of the Radiocommunication Sector.
+A1.1.2 The Radiocommunication Sector works through World Radiocommunication Conferences (WRC) and Regional Radiocommunication Conferences (RRC), the Radio Regulations Board (RRB), Radiocommunication Assemblies (RA), Radiocommunication Study Groups (SG), the Radiocommunication Advisory Group (RAG), the Conference Preparatory Meeting (CPM), other groups and the Radiocommunication Bureau, headed by the elected Director.
+This Resolution deals with the Radiocommunication Assembly, the Radiocommunication Study Groups, the Radiocommunication Advisory Group, the Conference Preparatory Meeting and other groups of the Radiocommunication Sector.

 A1.2 The Radiocommunication Assembly